All Episodes

 Thank you, Mike.

-It's it's just great to have you here.
+It's just great to have you here.

 And can I just call you Ray for the interview?